khr128/KGL/README.md

                                 farZ:[camera.farZ floatValue]
        ];
     }
-This code create a projection matrix that is used to render 3D scene onto our 2D viewport with correct aspect ratio.
+This code creates a projection matrix that is used to render 3D scene onto our 2D viewport with correct aspect ratio.
 The projection is perspective with the field of view in radians, near clipping plane and far clipping plane obtained from the `Camera` Core Data entity which is provided by the `KControlPanels` framework.
 Sending `setProjectionFov:aspect:nearZ:farZ` to the scene's camera (defined by the `KGL` framework) defines the projection matrix used in the subsequent rendering.